molu8bits/modsecurity-parser/README.md

 # LIMITATIONS:
 <li>The biggest tested modsec_audit.log was around 1GB size with around 70000 records.
 It took more or less 5 minutes on 8years old workstation and took temporarily around 2GB of RAM.</li>
 <li>modsec_audit.log were taken from Apache web servers with locale set to en-US - can except some errors if datatime is different.
 Adjust LOG_TIMESTAMP_FORMAT and LOG_TIMESTAMP_FORMAT_SHORT accordingly</li>
-<li>To test with modsec_audit.log having more than 90000 events just adjust MAXEVENTS</li>
+<li>To process more than 90000 events just adjust MAXEVENTS</li>
+<li>Tested with modsec_audit.log from version 2.8/2.9 only.
+Should work with newest 3.0 and older ones but to be confirmed</li>

 # TODO
 <li>put the software till 15 June 2018</li>